Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 1. Open the **CoffeeMinify.cs** file.

-	This class inherits from JsMinify to minify the JavaScript code.
-Notice that it is incomplete; ideally, you will call the CoffeeScript compiler to generate the JavaScript code first, and then you will send it to the JsMinify.Process method to minify the resulting code.
+	This class inherits from JsMinify to minify the JavaScript output resulting from the CoffeeScript code compilation.
+It calls the CoffeeScript compiler to generate the JavaScript code first, and then it sends it to the JsMinify.Process method to minify the resulting code.

 	````C#
     public class CoffeeMinify : JsMinify